 Packing Pro: Even the most experienced traveler sometimes forgets a mobile phone charger or a hair dryer.
 Packing Pro asks you to set up a few lists of must-dos and must-haves for the various types of trips you take.
 The next time you go somewhere, just check off each task, from stopping newspaper delivery to packing your prescriptions, as you prepare to leave.
 If you’re not in the mood to customize your chore list, an assortment of templates are tailored to women or men, kids or no kids (and how many), where you’re going, and for how long.

-uPackingList: UPackingList is a true aider of the modern traveler and is designed to help you pack and not to forget anything as you prepare for a trip.
+uPackingList: UPackingList is a true aider of the modern traveler and designed to help you pack and not to forget anything as you prepare for a trip.
 Familiarization with the program starts with a greeting page on which there is advice how to use the application.
 Thereafter, when you get used to the work with uPackingList, this option can be disabled.
 Start packing up with making a list of necessary things.
 Choose categories and things in these categories, mark them.
 If you can not find the thing needed in the catalog (it is unlikely though), you can add it to any section by yourself.
-Available for both Android and iPhone.

 RocketMiles Book your hotel stay through this pioneering site, and you’ll get a nice kickback: thousands of airline points with your preferred carrier.